GLeaden/grephy/README.md

 Formal Languages and Computability -- CMPT 440L

 ## What it Does
 Grephy is a project created for my Formal Languages and Computability class.
 It is a light, homemade verison of grep.
 The only recognizable RegEx operators are: `( ) * +`.
 The `+` sign is not used as RegEx uses it (one or more) is used in a formal lanugages context of alternation (or).
+This program assumes whole line anchors `^` and `$` wrap the regular expression.

 This program makes use of Thompons's Construciton / Algorithim to convert from regex -> postfix regex -> NFA.